 Backflow or backsiphoning from pesticide mixing tanks allows chemicals to flow back into the well through the hose.
 Use an anti-backflow device when filling pesticide sprayer tanks to prevent the chemical mixture from flowing back into the well and contaminating groundwater.
 You may find inexpensive anti-backflow devices for hoses that are used to fill farm sprayers from irrigation or spray-equipment suppliers.
 If you don't have such a device, keep the hose out of the tank when filling the pesticide sprayer.

 Consider buying an inexpensive plastic nurse tank.
 A nurse tank is filled with water at the well and then used to fill the sprayer away from the farmstead and away from the well.
-(For more information about preventing well contamination from pesticide mixing and loading practices, see Worksheet #2 (MU publication WQ652) and Fact Sheet #2 (MU publication WQ676), Pesticide Storage and Handling.)
+For more information about preventing well contamination from pesticide mixing and loading practices, see MU publication WQ676 Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling.

 You also should consider anti-backflow devices on all faucets with hose connections, or maintain air gaps between hoses or faucets and the water level.
 Otherwise, you risk having contaminated water from laundry tubs, sinks, washing machines, pressure washers, outside hydrants and swimming pools flow back through plumbing to contaminate your water supply.

 Water supplies that have cross-connections between them — connections between two otherwise separate pipe systems, such as potable and non-potable — also put your drinking water at risk.

 Keep an eye on water quality in existing wells by testing it twice a year.
 Although you cannot have your water tested for every pollutant, some basic tests indicate whether or not problems exist.